-Speaking with an addiction treatment specialist as soon as possible is the best way to start seeking help for benzo addiction.
+Speaking with an addiction treatment specialist as soon as possible is the best way to start seeking help for benzo’s addiction.
 At Lighthouse Recovery Institute, our drug addiction recovery programs include:

-- Benzo Medical Detox: A clinically supervised detox process to ensure the patient’s safety and make the withdrawal phase as comfortable as possible.
+- Benzo Medical Detox: A clinically supervised detox process ensures the patient’s safety and makes the withdrawal phase as comfortable as possible.
 This also gives patients access to medical care in case they experience unfavorable side effects.

 - Dual Diagnosis Treatment: Often, people who misuse benzos mix it with alcohol, struggle with opioids misuse, or have co-occurring mental health illnesses.
 A dual diagnosis treatment plan collectively and holistically treats the various ailments.

-- Intensive Outpatient Programs: A form of drug rehab that offers more flexibility to patients looking to seek addiction treatment while maintaining daily obligations like work, school, or caregiving.
+- Intensive Outpatient Programs: A form of drug rehab that offers more flexibility to patients seeking addiction treatment while maintaining daily obligations like work, school, or caregiving.